 Added to that you will find some fucking serious riffs and solos scattered about like so many gold nuggets.
 Plus a somewhat bare bone, but pretty sturdy performance on guitars.
 With some archaic instruments sprinkled into the tune at times.

 The Heavy Metal influences weave themselves seamlessly into this Cypriot Magic Carpet of theirs.
 Galloping sounds, Iron Maiden-esque interludes – you name it.
 The subtle Mediterranean and Oriental flavors and directions just round everything up into a nice metal humus.
 And this breeds authenticity and a sense of originality.
 Thus nobody will confuse this slice of metal with something from Scotland.

 Now, drum work and out-of-control destriers aside, Arrayan Path have this ability to mix good quality with catchy melodies.
-Without serving everything on a mighty cheese platter.
-Actually their tunes have this befuddling tendency to worm their way into your brain and take hold.
+And this, without serving everything on a mighty cheese platter.
+Actually, their tunes have this befuddling tendency to worm their way into your brain and take hold.
 And then follow you around for days.